HOWEILIANG/Artificial-Intelligence-Initiative/README.md

 # Documentation
 ## Background:
-1. Understanding Resnet from scratch: https://jarvislabs.ai/blogs/resnet
+1. Understanding ResNet from scratch: https://jarvislabs.ai/blogs/resnet
 2. Checklist on squeezing the shit out of your model: http://karpathy.github.io/2019/04/25/recipe/